-If you have hyperhidrosis, you’re probably on a non-stop quest for treatments and remedies to deal with your excessive sweating.
+If you have hyperhidrosis, you’re probably looking at treatments and remedies to deal with your excessive sweating, including oral medications.

-This guide will walk you through all you need to know about oral medication for hyperhidrosis.
+This guide will walk you through the different oral medications for hyperhidrosis.
 We’ll talk about side effects, common concerns about hyperhidrosis drugs and other alternatives to manage excessive sweat.

 - What is hyperhidrosis medication?